kbaesler/Wave/docs/features.md

 ``GetFieldIndexes``           | Used to gather a list of all of the field indexes that has been assigned the field model name(s).
 ``GetFieldName``              | Used to locate the field name that has been assigned the field model name(s).
 ``GetFieldNames``             | Used to gather a list of all of the field names that has been assigned the field model name(s).
+ `...`                         | *There are many more that haven't been listed for the sake of brevity.*

-The extension methods for the ``IWorkspace`` interface that have been added.
+A list of extension methods for the ``IWorkspace`` interface that have been added.

  Method                           | Description
 :---------------------------------|:---------------------------------------------------------------------------------------------------